Alert 1 of 0

 The beneficiaries of the deceased’s estate will not be allowed to take ownership of any assets if the deceased has outstanding debts.
 The creditor will need to submit a claim for the assets before a state-imposed deadline.
 If they have done so, and there is enough money or assets to cover the debt, it must be paid.

-Thankfully, there are some assets that are off-limits to creditors, including life insurance policies, retirement accounts, and POD accounts.
+There are some assets that are off-limits to creditors, including life insurance policies, retirement accounts, and Payable On Death accounts.

 Related posts